- It is cluster-aware, which eliminates the need for an external load balancer.

 Topology-aware load balancing

-Because YugabyteDB clusters can have servers in different regions and availability zones, the YugabyteDB JDBC driver is topology-aware, and can be configured to create connections only on servers that are in specific regions and zones.
-This is useful for client applications that need to connect to the geographically nearest regions and availability zone for lower latency; the driver tries to uniformly load only those servers that belong to the specified regions and zone.
+Because YugabyteDB clusters can have servers in different regions and availability zones, the YugabyteDB JDBC driver is topology-aware.
+The driver uses servers that are part of a set of geo-locations specified by topology keys.
+This means it can be configured to create connections only on servers that are in specific regions and zones.
+This is beneficial for client applications that need to connect to the geographically nearest regions and availability zone for lower latency; the driver tries to uniformly load only those servers that belong to the specified regions and zone.

 The Yugabyte Psycopg2 driver can be configured with pooling as well.

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in Build an Application in the Quick Start section.
+Learn how to establish a connection to YugabyteDB database and begin CRUD operations using the steps in Build an Application.

 Download the driver dependency